cmoy11/pyscrelp/README.md

 ```
 *Note:*

-Accepts a list of businesses and a city (please hyphenate multile word cities ~ los-angeles, st-paul).
+Accepts a list of businesses and a city.
 This is **not** 100% accurate, but rather a quick method for generating the most likely alias for businesses.
 The only guaranteed way to find Yelp aliases is manually via [yelp.com](yelp.com) or using the [Yelp Fusion  API](https://www.yelp.com/developers/documentation/v3/get_started).
 Be sure to check the not-valid print statement in the terminal if you choose to use the hyphenate function.

 **Troubleshooting**